 Wilford Smith’s specialist unfair dismissal solicitors have a proven track record when it comes to helping employers reach settlements quickly and professionally.
 We will work on your behalf to develop proactive strategies to help you achieve your desired result fast, allowing you to focus on the running of your business.

 There are five potentially fair reasons that you can rely upon to justify the dismissal of an employee.
 These reasons are:

-For the dismissal to be fair, you must be able to show that it was based on one of these five reasons.
+For the dismissal to be fair, you must be able to show that it was based on one of the above five reasons.

 Even if you can demonstrate that an employee was dismissed for one of the above reasons, the Employment Tribunal will still have to decide if the dismissal was reasonable in the circumstances.
 This means that you will have to show that the termination was within the "range of reasonable responses" – the onus is on you as the employer to demonstrate that you acted reasonably in treating the ‘fair’ reason as the basis for the dismissal.
-The Tribunal will consider the size and administrative resources that your business has in the course of making its decision.
+The Tribunal will consider the size and administrative resources of your business as part of its decision making process.

-Even if you dismiss an employee for a ‘fair’ reason, and an Employment Tribunal finds that dismissal was justified in the circumstances, an unfair dismissal claim may still be successful if you fail to show that you followed the correct procedures in doing so.
-If the dismissal is based on an employee's conduct or performance, you will be required to demonstrate that you have followed the Acas Code of Practice which establishes that there should be sufficient warnings, investigations and evidence in support of the dismissal.
-If the reason for the dismissal is redundancy, you will have to show that you followed an appropriate consultation or selection process when choosing which employees were to be made redundant.
+An unfair dismissal claim may still be successful if the claimant employee can show you did not follow proper procedures during the dismissal process.
+If the dismissal is based on an employee's conduct or performance, you will be required to demonstrate that you have followed the Acas Code of Practice which establishes that there should be sufficient warnings, investigations, and evidence in support of the dismissal.
+If the reason for the dismissal is redundancy, you will have to show that you followed an appropriate consultation and selection process when choosing which employees were to be made redundant.

 GET LEGAL ADVICE TODAY